 Cons Of A CREATOR Account

 However, there are some restrictions.
 Messaging is one of these, and if you want to use your TikTok to promote your business, this is important to think about.
 On a personal account, you can only DM your friends.
 This means that non-friends can’t send you messages.
 If you’re using your TikTok for business, this means that your customers likely won’t be able to communicate with you within the app.
 Another con is that you have to have 1K followers to get a website link in your bio.
 It can take time to build up that following— although I do have some tips that can help you get to that 1K mark!

 TikTok Business Accounts

 Business accounts are ideal for brands or business owners.
 If you’re a well-established business owner who wants to expand your marketing reach, or you’re making the jump from social media like Instagram to TikTok, a business account might have just the features you need.

 Pros Of A Business Account

-Immediately when you sign up for a TikTok business account, you can put an email link and a website link in your profile— there’s no need to wait for your follower count to rise!
-You also have more advanced messaging capabilities.
+Other benefits include more advanced messaging capabilities.
 You can set up an automated DM when somebody messages you, and you don’t have to be friends with someone to directly communicate with them.
-Business accounts also have access to the Promote feature, just like personal accounts.
+Business accounts also have access to the Promote feature, just like creator accounts.

 One of the biggest advantages of a business account is the sales features.
 You can set up TikTok shop features with a linked Shopify site, and you can have a product page on your profile as well.
 Social commerce is going to be an even bigger part of TikTok soon, as seen by the launch of the TikTok Shops feature and by the rise in shopping streams.